What Is Master Data Management?

 OK, now that we have a definition, let’s discuss how to implement a successful MDM initiative.

-First, there must be agreement and commitment from the leaders of the enterprise that this initiative is critical to the success of the organization.
+There must be agreement and commitment from the leaders of the enterprise that this initiative is critical to the success of the organization.
 If the determination is lacking, stop and forget the whole plan.
 One will undoubtedly run into issues that will test the resolve of the leader’s decision to move forward with this endeavor.
 If it were easy, everyone would be doing it or have it dome as a matter of course.
 I can assure you that in the end, if you “trust the process,” you will be happy with the results, and your company will be the other companies in your economic sector.